Eyang001/Job-Comparision/GroupProject/Docs/UserManual.md

-# User Manual for Job Compare App
+# User Manual for Job Compare App (Version 2)

+## Change Log

+* Add information to Compare Job Offers section to explain that spinner drop down menu will show jobs as Title, Company, and Job Score (Oct.
+23, 2021)
+* Add information to Compare Job Offers section to explain that current job will be clearly indicated with asterisks around information in drop down menu (Oct.
+23, 2021)

 ## System Environment
 * Application (app) is designed for the Pixel 4 XL with API level 29.